mozzaik365/frontend-technical-test/doc/report/meme-feed-code-review.md

 ## Other issues

-- It seems that changing the code doesn't always produce changes in the application; along with the state of login not being persisted, this is a loss of development time on refresh.
+- It seems that changing the code after an error doesn't produce changes in the application; along with the state of login not being persisted, this is a loss of development time on refresh.

 # The solution